ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

-This document describes three gossiping mechanisms for Certificate Transparency (CT) {{RFC6962}}: SCT Feedback, STH Pollination and Trusted Auditor Relationship.
+This document describes three gossiping mechanisms for Certificate Transparency (CT) {{RFC6962}}: SCT Feedback, STH Pollination and a Trusted Auditor Relationship.

-SCT Feedback enables HTTPS clients to share Signed Certificate Timestamps (SCTs) (Section 3.2 of {{RFC6962}}) with CT auditors in a privacy-preserving manner by sending SCTs to originating HTTPS servers which in turn share them with CT auditors.
+SCT Feedback enables HTTPS clients to share Signed Certificate Timestamps (SCTs) (Section 3.2 of {{RFC6962}}) with CT auditors in a privacy-preserving manner by sending SCTs to originating HTTPS servers, which in turn share them with CT auditors.

 In STH Pollination, HTTPS clients use HTTPS servers as pools sharing